Urology Textbook

 Definition of Renal Artery Aneurysm

-A renal artery aneurysm is an increase in the renal artery diameter, which is classified according to the specific morphology:
+A renal artery aneurysm is an increase in the renal artery diameter to more than 1.5 times the normal vessel diameter, which is classified according to the specific morphology:

 True aneurysm: